 - Possessing or using a metal detector is prohibited.

 This list is only a summary of park regulations and does not reflect all federal or state laws and regulations enforced.
 Please consult with park staff for more information about regulations or consult the Superintendent's Compendium below.

 This 22-page document is the Superintendent's Compendium of Designations, Closures, Permit Requirements and Other Restrictions Imposed Under Discretionary Authority.
 The document goes into detail regarding the Code of Federal Regulations which pertain to Harpers Ferry National Historical Park.
 (Superintendent's Compendium, PDF)

 Code of Federal Regulations

 This three page document is the portion of 36 CFR (Code of Federal Regulations) that pertains to Harpers Ferry National Historical Park.
 It is divided into three parts: Visiting Hours, Public Use Limits, Closures, Designations; Activities that Require a Permit; and General Regulations.
-This document goes into more detail than the basic rules and regulations document.
-(Harpers Ferry specific, Code of Federal Regulations, PDF)
+This document goes into more detail than the park regulations in brief.
+(Harpers Ferry specific, Code of Federal Regulations)

 As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.